japgolly/learning/talks/tla+/slides.md

 /\ pub       = {}
 /\ userState = (u1 :> [ver |-> 1, status |-> "active", future |-> {3}, reqs |-> {}])
 <div>

 ---

-Imagine a bug report describing this, then having to track it down!

-*"We keep getting reports that users randomly stop getting updates and can't see their changes."*

----